foundersandcoders/open-tourism-platform/docs.md

 This is a secure route and requires users to be logged in directly on the platform to access it.

 Users can register clients on the platform to allow Oauth2 flow with users.
+This `GET` route allows logged in users to see which clients they have created.

 **Sample Response**